nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/admin-tab-overview.md

 ## Nuxeo Online Services

-You can connect your Nuxeo instance with your [Nuxeo Connect](http://www.nuxeo.com/services/support/) account.
+You can connect your Nuxeo instance with your [Nuxeo Online Services](http://www.nuxeo.com/services/support/) account.
 This enables you to get a summary of your Nuxeo Online Services registration, and to register your Nuxeo Platform if you haven't done it yet.

 ![]({{file name='Admin-Center-Connect.png'}} ?w=600,border=true)